Before I Arrive...

 - Once settled in, you’ll have the opportunity to meet your Don and explore Renison and the University of Waterloo.

-Join us for an outdoor BBQ (or indoor themed dinner in case of rain)!
+- Join us for an outdoor BBQ (or indoor themed dinner in case of rain) on September 3 in the late afternoon.

-- Get to know your floor mates at your first floor meeting at a time stated by your Don.
+- In the evening, you will get to know your floormates at your first floor meeting at a time stated by your Don.

 - Kick start your social life by joining us for orientation events throughout the week.